L-X-T/rsg-basic-plus/labs/09_router.md

 Activate these options and make sure that the route is then placed in the hash fragment and that the router outputs information about the routing to the console.

-Afterwards disable the hash fragment again for the upcoming exercises: `useHash: false`
+Afterwards disable the hash fragment again for the upcoming exercises: `useHash: false` -->

 ## Parametrizable Routes

-In this exercise you will create a new component `FlightEditComponent` in the `FlightBookingModule`:
+In this exercise you will use your `FlightEditComponent`:

 ```
    AppComponent